1fatgmc/HandCab/README.md

 ## Change Log

+### v0.18
+- Bug fix for the ability to store the 'temporary' pot values to non-volatile memory

 ### v0.17
 - Add the ability to store the 'temporary' pot values to non-volatile memory, and automatically restore them at startup.
 - eStop bug fix